kzimerman02/Most-Probable-Match-Results/README.md

 A JSON Server application showing the highest probable match results

-Printed results are start date, competitors (teams and countries names), venue and highest probability of match result Website contains searchbar which allows to search number of printed results.
+Printed results are start date, competitors (teams and countries names), venue and highest probability of match result.
+Website contains searchbar which allows to search number of printed results.
 It can be used by button or by pressing enter

 ////////